barn home kit

 • How difficult it will be to hook up utilities

-Many of these costs are highly variable, but we can estimate the cost of just the barndominium itself.
+Many of these costs are highly variable need on the option(s) selected, but we can estimate the cost of just the barndominium itself.

 When compared to a stick-built home, the savings can be significant.